-By Leslie McIntosh, Dean of Education, Coastal Academy of Hypnotic Arts and Science
+By Leslie McIntosh, former Dean of Education, Coastal Academy of Hypnotic Arts and Science

 I am always happy to answer this question for people, s o I thought, why not answer it by way of a blog so you can read it, digest it, and ask me anything I may not have covered for you.